Chandrahaas-Vadali/mouse-data-analyze/README.md

 7. Store click co-ordinates.
 8. Check drag length between every two clicks using distance function.
 If distance > (threshold value), classify those clicks as drag and remove these from the click list.
 The threshold value is set to 100 for now.
 9. Number of clicks = Total number of clicks initially identified - Number of drags
 10. Calcualte time between clicks for all those arrays where the size of arrays of click up and click down match.
+If time between clicks < threshold value, then classify it as a double click.
 11. Scroll length - add up all the scroll data stored and divide by 120 (distance between one notch to another is 120).
 12. Display all the data.